 Join me on Tik Tok and Instagram for daily travel content!

 This blog is a free and independent source of information for all things travel and backpacking.
-If you benefitted from the information on this blog, please consider using the affiliate links to book hostels
+If you benefitted from the information on this blog, please consider using the affiliate links to book hostels/activities etc. This will be at no extra cost to you but helps subsidise the cost of running a free travel blog.

 You might also enjoy: